-Consider the fact that 38% of video game players in 2020 are aged between 18 to 34, and 6% percent are 65 years and older.
+Consider the fact that 70% of the players are aged over 18, and 6% percent are 65 years and older, and 60% of Americans play video games daily.
 No wonder, the generations grew up with video games as an integral part of their lives and the age of the average gamer also increases.

 Type of Monetization: There are many ways to monetize your game today.
 Be it Android or iOS, you can utilize the free-to-play model with mobile in-game ads, rewarded videos, banners and interstitial ads, seasonal digital pass, loot boxes, or try the recent trend – audio advertising.
 If you hesitate about which type of monetization to choose, consider in-game purchases – people are expected to spend US$156.5 billion on in-app items by the end of 2022.